 Last week, the Sheldon Museum of Art's current exhibition “Conflict and Consequence: Photographing War and Its Aftermath,” also featured a panel discussion with photographers Susan Meiselas and Sara Terry.
 Anne Wilkes Tucker, curator emerita of photography at the Museum of Fine Arts, Houston, moderated this discussion.
 Tucker and Terry talk to Genevieve Randall about the discussion and the exhibition.
 Click here to listen.

 Two weeks ago, Genevieve Randall talked to: Beatrice Regional Orchestra guest Mark Hayes; and, UNL professor Jeannette Jones about "Say That!: Celebrating Women of Color Writers."
 Click here to listen.

 Three weeks ago, Genevieve Randall spoke with: Dick Morris about this Friday's SPUMMA at St. Paul's in Lincoln; and, actors from the UNL Theatre production of "This Random World."
 Click here to listen.

 Look here in our archives for past Extras that you may have missed.

 Friday Live is a weekly arts and humanities program hosted by NET Radio’s Genevieve Randall (pictured above).
 The program usually broadcasts from The Mill coffee house in Lincoln's Historic Haymarket district on Fridays at 9:05 a.m.
 Central on all stations of the NET Radio network.
 However, we occasionally do programs from different locations.

-If you can't catch the show in person, on the radio, or on the web, it is available later the same day on demand, or you can subscribe to the podcast for Friday Live and the Friday Live Extra.
+If you can't catch the show in person, on the radio, or on the web (audio or a video webcast) it is available later the same day on demand, or you can subscribe to the podcast for Friday Live and the Friday Live Extra.
 If you would like to place your arts events on NET’s events calendar, click here.